 ● Students shall comply with the Smithfield Public Schools “Acceptable Use Policy For Staff and Students” when using the Chromebook.

-● Students shall bring their Chromebooks to school every day and make sure it is fully charged.
-(Note, a fully charged Chromebook should last the length of a school day).
+● Students shall bring their Chromebooks to school every day and make sure they are fully charged.
 If the Chromebook is missing from school for an extended period of time, the Chromebook shall be considered stolen and a police report may be filed.

 ● The student shall be the exclusive user of this device and shall not grant access to any other individual.

 ● Students shall sign into the Chromebook using their District assigned Google Apps for Education account.

 ● Students shall treat their device with care and never leave it in an unsecured location.

 ● Students shall keep their device in a protective case when traveling.
 Each student shall be assigned a case to be used to protect their assigned Chromebook.